AFLplusplus/AFLplusplus/README.md

 For `configure` build systems this is usually done by:
 `CC=afl-clang-fast CXX=afl-clang-fast++ ./configure --disable-shared`

-Note that if you using the (better) afl-clang-lto compiler you also have to AR to llvm-ar[-VERSION] and RANLIB to llvm-ranlib[-VERSION] - as it is described in [llvm/README.lto.md](llvm/README.lto.md)
+Note that if you are using the (better) afl-clang-lto compiler you also have to set AR to llvm-ar[-VERSION] and RANLIB to llvm-ranlib[-VERSION] - as it is described in [llvm/README.lto.md](llvm/README.lto.md)

 ##### cmake